niamleeson/ConnectFour/README.md

 * Ability to let the connect four bot to start first.

+* Replay functionality to watch any past games.

+* A form to update a user's info.

+* Extensive user sign up form validations.

 * Ability to select different colors.

-* A form to update a user's info.

-* Replay functionality to watch any past games.